-How To Cut PVC Pipe Without Tools (Just With A String!)
+How To Cut PVC Pipe Without Tools

 A repair job location will often determine if you will have an easy or hard time.
 This can be especially true when trying to cut PVC pipes that are located in an area that your cutting tools cannot reach.
 A trick that many professionals employ is using string to cut PVC pipe.